• ๐Ÿ‡บ๐Ÿ‡ธ EN

 • Strk — Current streak (e.g., W4 = 4 consecutive wins)

-By default, teams are ranked by points (descending), then head-to-head record among tied teams, then run differential.
-This is the "Head-to-head, then run differential" tiebreaker rule.
+By default, teams are ranked by winning percentage (descending), then head-to-head record among tied teams, then run differential.
+Administrators can change the primary sort order (see Standings Sort Method below).

 Tiebreaker Rules